 The SCCYSL has a High Power Rifle Team.
 The League has five Rock River Arms National Match A2 semiautomatic rifles in .223 caliber, five Celestron spotting scopes and stands all the necessary shooting accessories to field a complete High Power Rifle Team.
 These items were purchased with the help of two NRA Foundation grants.
-The five person team entered its first high power competition in July of 2012 and are progressing rapidly as competition shooters.
+Five person teams enters high power competition and are progressing rapidly as competition shooters.

 The SCCYSL has also purchased five .22 LR conversion kits for the Rock River rifles.
 This allows our shooters to practice indoors with the AR-15 style rifles using standard .22 long rifle ammunition.
 The youngsters can practice rifle handling, sling usage, sight alignment and trigger squeeze using relatively inexpensive ammunition.

 Shotgun Program Equipment

-The SCCYSL has a state of the art Shotgun Program.
+The SCCYSL has a state of the art Trap Shooting Program.
 We provide instruction on trap shooting as well as sporting clays from May through October.

 The SCCYSL has two Promatic Harrier trap machines.
 One is a straight throw machine for beginners and the second is an oscillating thrower appropriate for ATA Trap shooting.
 These professional machines allow the League to provide a high quality shooting experience to our youngsters.
 Both of these high quality machines were provided by grants from the NRA Foundation.
 The SCCYSL has five shotguns available for use by our youngsters.
 One is a Browning Citori Trap gun in 12 ga.
 We also have one Bennelli 20 ga. pump and three Beretta 12 ga. semiautomatics.
 Most trap shooters prefer to use their own shotguns.